SIMEXP/fmriprep-denoise-benchmark/content/discussions.md

 Selecting the correct conofund variables for denoising minimally preprocessed fMRI data is a challenging task. fMRIPrep ensure a large collection of metrics are delivered in the standard way.
 They provided documentation to guide the user for regressor selection.
-However, there's no guarentee it is goining to be correct or people are reading the documentation properly.
+However, there's no guarantee it is goining to be correct or people are reading the documentation properly.
 `load_confounds` is an API to simplify the process.
 Built with careful curation of the literature, it ensures users select the sensible nusiance regressors.
 It also provide predefined strategies with the best understanding of the literature.